Login

 SKIRTINGS BASED ON THE SIZE OF THE ROOM

-Is your home high traffic?
-Do you have kids and animals running and playing inside?
-If so, you may wish to consider a high skirting board to provide a better level of protection to your walls, especially if you&#;re using wallpaper or a bold colour where chips and marks will be more visible.
+Is your home a high-traffic area?
+Do you have children and pets running around?
+If so, consider a high skirting board to protect your walls, especially if you use wallpaper or bold colors where chips may be more noticeable.

 COLOUR CONSIDERATIONS FOR SKIRTING BOARDS AND ARCHITRAVES